-Supplementary evidence for all Access Arrangements
+8. Supplementary evidence for all Access Arrangements

-In all cases, in addition to the core evidence, the school must paint a picture of the candidate's normal way of working within the centre.
-So as not to give an unfair advantage, the SENCo or the Access Arrangements Coordinator must have available evidence which clearly shows that an Access Arrangement is (still) needed for GCE AS, A-level and the vocational examinations, including BTecs and VCerts:
+In all cases, in addition to the core evidence, the college must paint a picture of the candidate's normal way of working within the centre.
+So as not to give an unfair advantage, the SENCo or the Specialist Assessor working within the centre must have available evidence which clearly shows that an Access Arrangement is (still) needed for GCE AS and A-level examinations.
+The school must:

-- confirm that the candidate continues to have persistent and significant difficulties when accessing and processing information and is disabled within the meaning of the Equality Act 2010; - include evidence of the candidate's current difficulties and how they substantially impact on teaching and learning in the classroom; - confirm that without the application of extra time/reader/scribe, etc. the candidate would continue to be at a substantial disadvantage when taking GCE AS/A-level/Btec/VCert examinations compared to other non-disabled candidates; - confirm that extra time/reader/scribe, etc. continues to be the candidates normal way of working within the centre as a direct consequence of their disability.
+- confirm that the candidate continues to have persistent and significant difficulties when accessing and processing information and is disabled within the meaning of the Equality Act 2010; - include evidence of the candidate's current difficulties and how they substantially impact on teaching and learning in the classroom; - confirm that without the application of extra time/reader/scribe, etc. the candidate would continue to be at a substantial disadvantage when taking GCE AS/A-level examinations compared to other nondisabled candidates; - confirm that extra time/reader/scribe, etc. continues to be the candidate's normal way of working within the centre as a direct consequence of their disability.

-10. Special Consideration
+8.1 Special Consideration

 Special Consideration is a post examination adjustment to a candidate's mark or grade to reflect temporary injury, illness or other indisposition at the time of the examination or assessment.
-This will be processed by the examinations office.
+This will be processed by the examination's office.

-Temporary Injury
+8.2 Temporary Injury